lrrr-omicron/ni/README.md

 ### ni-cmd commands

 Here are some commands.
 These used to be standalone.
 Now they must be called prefixed with ni-cmd.
-TODO: update docs/usage statements to reflect that

 ```
 $ ls ~/opt/ni/ni-cmds